EyesMcKinney/CrockysCohorts/docs/DesignDoc.md

 - The Admin can login with a special Admin-only username into the e-store.
 The Admin can edit, add, and remove and generally manage the inventory of the e-store.

 ### MVP Features
-- _Provide a list of top-level Epics and/or Stories of the MVP._
 - Customer can login
 - Customer can browse products
 - Customer can search products